 During this tour we going to visit most of UNESCO places and UNESCO tentative list places, located in Greece mainland.
 Greece is so rich with history that visit all UNESCO places in one tour will take very long time.
 Because of that we, Monterrasol Travel, created this tour to be able to visit the most of UNESCO places in one tour.

-Each country we going to visit will show must-see attraction; many sites we going to will visit are UNESCO Heritage sites.
-At season time we will stop on beaches to take a rest, to refresh and enjoy the unbelievable clear water.
+In each country we are going to visit, we will come to a must-see attraction; many of the sites we will visit are UNESCO Heritage Sites.
+At season time we will stop on beaches to take a rest, refresh, and enjoy the unbelievable clarity of the water.
+We will enjoy nice roads, panoramic views, local food and drinks, and learn how the countries of the region intersected during history.

 This off-season tour is focused on people who would like to get to know deeply the history of Greece and walk that ancient historical places where are roots of culture of our civilization.
 Around the world such places are on the list of UNESCO.
 And many other places now expecting to be on UNESCO list; such places are prepared, available for public for fraction of cost, and are on so called UNESCO tentative list.